-- is required by law to comply with the directions of another person or body in relation to the investigation of the matter; or - is requested or directed by another appropriate person or (d) body to cease, or discontinue for a period, the investigation of the matter. - (2) The notice must - be given in writing and be in the form approved by the Commissioner (if any); and - (b) contain the information required by the Commissioner. - (3) The head of the relevant entity may, in the notice, request the Commissioner to exempt the head of the relevant entity under section 19P(1) from the requirement to continue the investigation.
+- (b) becomes aware that another appropriate person or body is dealing with or investigating the matter; or - (c) is required by law to comply with the directions of another person or body in relation to the investigation of the matter; or - (d) is requested or directed by another appropriate person or body to cease, or discontinue for a period, the investigation of the matter. - (2) The notice must - (a) be given in writing and be in the form approved by the Commissioner (if any); and - (b) contain the information required by the Commissioner. - (3) The head of the relevant entity may, in the notice, request the Commissioner to exempt the head of the relevant entity under section 19P(1) from the requirement to continue the investigation.